PMStander/langflow/.project/core/activeContext.md

 - Implemented flow endpoint updates to respect workspace permissions
 - Created middleware to verify workspace access
 - Ready for the final phase of implementation (testing and documentation)

-## Session Summary (2024-06-01)
-- Successfully implemented the database schema and API endpoints for the Workspace feature
-- Created a comprehensive migration script to handle existing data
-- Prepared for the next phase of implementation (frontend and integration)
-- All changes have been committed and are ready for the next session